trentadosics/Wearable-PTH-Adapter/5_Conceptual-design/README.md

 UNDER CONSTRUCTION...

-This folder contains all project iterations, documenting the development process and making it easier to track changes and improve future stable releases.
+This folder will contain all project iterations, documenting the development process and making it easier to track changes and improve future stable releases.